Your friends, family and pets

 Advice and support

-We know parenting can be hard.
-There is support available to you, including from our Early Help service.
-Speak to your PA, health visitor, child’s school or nursery, or contact our Integrated Front Door for help.
+We know parenting can be hard and sometimes you may just want help to access information relating to services for your children.
+There is support available to you.
+Speak to your PA, health visitor, child’s school or nursery, or you can contact our Integrated Front Door for help.

 Our Integrated Front Door can be contacted during office hours by phoning 01403 229900.

-If you are not living with your child or children they may have, or have previously had, a social worker.
-If you are experiencing difficulties with your contact with them, speak to your social worker or PA.
-They will be able to speak to those who can help you.
+If you are not living with your child or children, they may have a social worker now or might have had one in the past.
+If you are finding contact with them difficult, speak to your social worker or PA.
+They can talk to the right people and help you get support.

 Pets